QJR-Herman-Molodyks/QJR/README.md

 - 📄 Open / edit files with the selected encoding (using: read <filename> <encoding>, if <encoding> is None: <ecncoding> = UTF-8) ✅ done
 - 🔀 Add file merge feature
 - 🖊️ Update text editor to more advanced
-- 🗒️ Add advanced log control
+- 🗒️ Add advanced log control ✅ done

 ### Found bugs: